renesas-rz/meta-renesas-ai/README.md

 git am ../meta-renesas-ai/patches/meta-rzg2/dunfell-rzg2l/0001-Enable-RZ-G2L-Qt-SDK-builds.patch
 ```

-This only needs to be done when building for the *smarc-rzg2l* platform.
+This only needs to be done when building for the *smarc-rzg2l* and
+*smarc-rzg2lc* platforms.

 ## LICENSING ##